ogordev/42-excellence/README.md

 #### Contact Information

-For any queries or assistance, feel free to reach out to the project lead at [email_address]. 📧
+For any queries or assistance, feel free to reach out to the project lead at [ogordev@proton.me]. 📧

 #### License